ironsheep/P2-BLDC-Motor-Control/Movement.md

 **NOTE1** {power} is [(-100) - 100] where neg is drive backwards, pos is forward, 0 is hold

-**NOTE2** {bBrakeAtEnd} is T/F where T means stop the motor by holding at the ending position and F means just turn off motor control (effectively coast)
+**NOTE2** {bBrakeAtEnd} is T/F where T means the motor is stopped and is held in position and F means motor power turned off and the motor is allowed to coast

 ### BlocklyProp Feedback 360° control form